Misl3d/microsoft-account-creator/README.md

 # Microsoft-Account-Creator

 A Microsoft account creator made in Python using Selenium.
+Orginal by Senoe

+I change the email creation to choose random first and last with a trailing number
+Format: FirstLast####@outlook.com

+Birthday is also Random Month, Random Day 1-28, Random Year 1980-2000

 ## Installation
 Install required packages: